 We kept the ledger.
 We just gave it a URL.

 Every shipment since 1962 has been recorded by hand.
-We scanned sixty-four years of ledger pages and built a private archive that Rashid’s grandchildren can browse.
-The original ledgers still live in the office.
+We scanned sixty-four years of ledger pages and built a private archive Rashid’s grandchildren can browse.
+The originals still live in the office.
 The digital version lives forever.

 0